openforis/sepal-doc/docs/source/workflows/area_estimation.rst

         Google Earth Engine error: Failed to create preview

     This occurs because GEE gets overloaded.
-If you encounter this error, please retrieve your classification as described in `section 2.2`_.
+If you encounter this error, please retrieve your classification as described in `Section 2.2`_.

-In the Legend menu, click :code:`+ Add` This will add a place for you to write your first class label.
+In the Legend menu, choose :code:`+ Add` This will add a place for you to write your first class label.

 -   You will need two legend entries.
 -   The first should have the number 1 and a Class label of Forest.
 -   The second should have the number 2 and a Class label of Non-forest.
 -   Choose colors for each class as you see fit.
--   Click :code:`Close`.
+-   Select :code:`Close`.

 .. figure:: ../_images/workflows/area_estimation/classification_legend.png
     :alt: Classification legend.